mihaelamj/appledocsucker/Packages/Approach.md

   Then to build the search index:

-  appledocsucker build-index \
+  cupertino build-index \
     --docs-dir /Volumes/Code/DeveloperExt/appledocsucker/docs \
     --output /Volumes/Code/DeveloperExt/appledocsucker/search.db

   And to test the MCP server with the search database:

-  appledocsucker-mcp serve \
+  cupertino-mcp serve \
     --docs-dir /Volumes/Code/DeveloperExt/appledocsucker/docs \
     --search-db /Volumes/Code/DeveloperExt/appledocsucker/search.db

   You can watch the crawl progress in real-time in another terminal with:

-  log stream --predicate 'subsystem == "com.docsucker.appledocsucker" AND category == "crawler"'
+  log stream --predicate 'subsystem == "com.docsucker.cupertino" AND category == "crawler"'

   Current State Analysis